luben93/go-smartwatch/README.md

 <img src="./img/digitalclock-pinetime.jpg" alt="PineTime running the digital clock example" width="327"/>

+####using a stlink instead of a jlink
+`tinygo flash -target=pinetime-devkit0-stlink.json github.com/aykevl/go-smartwatch/examples/digitalclock`

 ## Linux simulation

 All features of this toolkit have been implemented for Linux as well, returning